ikmalsaid/facemaker-fm1/README.md

 # facemaker-fm1

-A comprehensive toolkit for hardware-accelerated face swapping in images and videos using TensorFlow and Torch machine learning frameworks.
+A comprehensive toolkit for hardware-accelerated face swapping in images and videos using TensorFlow and PyTorch machine learning frameworks.

 ## Features